Arkady23/http.net-https.net/README.md

 3.7.4.
 December 2025.
 Thanks to the hacker for the efficiency.
 The criteria for DoS-attacks have been tightened.
 3.7.5.
 December 2025.
 Small bug in working with XML file.
 3.7.6.
 December 2025.
 Added the s1 parameter — the number of allowed threads waiting for a request on a single IP address.
 Reducing this number protects the server from DoS-attacks.
+3.7.7.
+December 2025.
+The parameters string is now insensitive to excessive spaces, tabs, and line breaks.
+The default values ​​have also been changed.
+The number of threads is now 100, and the number of pending threads per IP is 3.